-Which would be the closest synonym for the word controversy, as it is used above?

-- (A) Indifference

-- B Enthusiasm

-- © Bliss

-- Dispute

-Which passage from the Article best supports the idea that bubble tea is now becoming a part of life for some kids in America?

-Tapioca is also used to make desserts, and that probably explains how bubble tea was invented.
+Which would be the closest synonym for the word controversy , as it is used above?
+Indifference B Enthusiasm © Bliss Dispute Question 7 Which passage from the Article best supports the idea that bubble tea is now becoming a part of life for some kids in America?
+A Tapioca is also used to make desserts, and that probably explains how bubble tea was invented.
 In the 1980s, tapioca desserts and milk tea, a drink consisting of-you guessed it-tea and milk or creamer, were both popular in Taiwan.
 Exactly who brewed up the very first bubble tea and where are questions steeped in controversy.
-Different people and cities have claimed the credit.

-^(B) A bubble tea shop can be a great place to chill out while you enjoy your concoction.
+Different people and cities have claimed the credit. ® A bubble tea shop can be a great place to chill out while you enjoy your concoction.
 In fact, for many people, the fun, relaxing atmosphere is as much of a draw as the bubble tea itself.
 In Southern California, for example, regular customers, especially high school and college students, go to their favorite bubble tea shop to hang out with friends, play games, or study.
-For these young people, the shops are an important part of their social lives.

-© Customers can specify the type of tea, for example, black, green, jasmine, or oolong, the amount of ice, and the precise level of sweetness.
+For these young people, the shops are an important part of their social lives. © Customers can specify the type of tea, for example, black, green, jasmine, or oolong, the amount of ice, and the precise level of sweetness.
 There's also a flurry of flavor options.

-D In the 1990s, bubble tea shops started opening in the United States, especially in areas where there were a lot of Taiwanese immigrants, like Southern California.

-Bubble tea shops became popular in Southern California after they had established a widespread following in other parts of the country.

-^(B) Bubble tea shops in Southern California encourage customers to consume their beverages quickly in order to make room for more customers.

-© The rate that bubble tea shops are opening in the U.S. has slowed compared to the rate that they were opening in the 1990s.

-Ordering a cup of bubble tea can be a baffling experience, especially for those who have never ordered it before.
+1 In the 1990s, bubble tea shops started opening in the United States, especially in areas where there were a lot of Taiwanese immigrants, like Southern California.
+Question 8 The reader can infer from the Article that Bubble tea shops became popular in Southern California after they had established a widespread following in other parts of the country.
+Bubble tea shops in Southern California encourage customers to consume their beverages quickly in order to make room for more customers. © The rate that bubble tea shops are opening in the U.S. has slowed compared to the rate that they were opening in the 1990s.
+Ordering a cup of bubble tea can be a baffling experience, especially for those who have never ordered it